-They force you to advertise your open roles, let the world know your hiring strategy, and compete with every other lazy recruiter for the same small pool of people desperately filling in long winded online application forms, trying to pretend to be what you have stated in the job description.
+When you advertise your open roles, you compete with every other internal recruiter for the same small pool of people desperately filling in long winded online application forms, trying to pretend to be what you have stated in the job description.

 You get flooded with applicants to each job ad (120 on average) and your team gets caught in this reactive recruitment cycle, processing hundreds of applicants every time using automated emails to try and find one quality hire, and rejecting the rest, leaving them with a horrible and lasting impression of your brand.

 The smart employer brands today grow Live Talent Communities, and invite their database of past applicants to their new world of humanised candidate experience.
 Laszlo Bock, the former VP of People at Google proved that going back through past applicants gave a 6 times higher correlation to a successful hire, than going to market again to advertise.

 Now grow your Live Talent Community the same way your Marketing and Sales team would proactively build customer pipelines.
 Use social, referrals, deliver a candidate experience that people share and talk about.
 All the same rules as Marketing and Sales apply, you just need to invest the right time and money.

 You already have these skills in your business.
 Leverage them.

 A Live Talent Community is a world where the candidate is not applying to jobs with hundreds of others, but joining your Talent Community to chat with your team (not just your recruitment team, but your hiring managers, and even people they will be working with).